ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/fakegps.rst

 In order to use it after the module is loaded, you must change :ref:`GPS_TYPE<GPS_TYPE>` to "14" (MAVLink) so that GPS data is supplied via MAVLink commands.

+.. note:: Autopilots with less than 2MB of flash do not have the MAVLink type GPS backend compiled in by default.
+Use the custom build server to create a firmware that does in order to use this module.

 Then you can right click on any location and see the dropdown options for setting the new location and altitude:

 .. image:: ../../images/fakegps.jpg